cjohansen/spasm/Readme.md

 }));
 ```

+You might want the flash to disappear automatically after some time.
+To do so,
+replace `updateState(state)` with `flashState(state, ms)`, which will undo the
+state changes after `ms` milliseconds.

 That about sums up the important bits about Spasm.
 Below you will find complete
 API docs for all the details.